SanderMertens/bake/README.md

     "public": false
 }
 ```

+Usually you do not need to know where binaries are stored, as you can run applications with `bake run`, and specify dependencies by using their logical name.

 ### How do I do a release build?
 By default, binaries are built with the default debug configuration.
 To build a release configuration, add `--cfg release` to your bake command.
 You can add/change configurations in the bake configuration file.
 See "Configuring Bake" for more details.